jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - Cloud backup: storing backup data in the cloud, with the advantages of storage scalability, high availability, and you pay only for what you use

   - **Archive bit**: technical detail (metadata) that indicates the status of a backup relative to a given backup strategy
-    - 0 = no changes to the file or no backup required
+    - 0 = file has been backed up (no new changes)
-    - 1 = file has been modified or backup required
+    - 1 = file has been modified since last backup (needs to be backed up)
   - Different backup strategies deal with the archive bit differently; Incremental and differential backup strategies don't treat the archive bit in the same manner
     - once a full backup is complete, the archive bit on every file is reset, turned off, or set to 0
   - Three types of backups:
     - **Full backup**: store a complete copy of the data contained on the protected device or backup media; full backups duplicate every file on the system regardless of the setting of the archive bit
-    - **Incremental backup**: changes since the last incremental backup
+    - **Incremental backup**: backs up only data that has changed since the last backup (whether full or incremental)
       - only files that have the archive bit turned on, enabled, or set to 1 are duplicated
       - once an incremental backup is complete, the archive bit on all duplicated files is reset, turned off, or set to 0
     - **Differential backup**: changes since the last full backup